 Associate Professor Philip Turnbull

-I'm an optometrist passionate about improving eye care for patients and creating better learning experiences for students.
-My research explores virtual reality, eye tracking, and AI applications in healthcare, alongside broader interests in mental wellbeing, refractive development, evidence-based optometry, equity, and improving access to eye care.
-I also advise on clinical standards and healthcare policy in Aotearoa New Zealand.
+A/Prof Phil Turnbull is an optometrist passionate about improving eye care for patients and creating better learning experiences for students.
+His research explores virtual reality, eye tracking, and AI applications in healthcare, alongside broader interests in mental wellbeing, refractive development, evidence-based optometry, equity, and improving access to eye care.
+He also advises on clinical standards and healthcare policy in Aotearoa New Zealand.

-I am available to supervise Masters and PhD students across these areas, and I welcome advisory or expert witness engagements where my experience in clinical and forensic optometry, teaching, standards development, or digital health may add value.
+Phil is available to supervise Masters and PhD students across these areas, and he welcomes advisory or expert witness engagements where his experience in clinical and forensic optometry, teaching, standards development, or digital health may add value.

 Research Areas